Vector

 SEO-Friendly

 An SEO-friendly theme helps your website rank higher in search engines.
-It includes features like fast loading times, clean code, and proper use of header tags.
+It includes features like clean code, fast loading times, schema markup, and proper use of header tags.

 Customization Options

 A good theme offers various customization options to help you personalize the design.
-These include changing colors, fonts, and layouts.
+These include changing colors, fonts, layouts, Header/Footer, and Widgets.

 Speed and Performance

-Themes should be optimized for speed and performance to ensure fast loading times and a smooth user experience.
+Themes should be optimized with lightweight coding, lazy loading, and clean scripts for a smooth user experience.

 Security Features

 Security is essential for any website.
-A theme with security features helps protect your site from hackers and malware.
+A theme with security features helps protect your site from hackers and malware through regular updates, compatibility with WordPress core, and clean code.

 Compatibility with Plugins